AbsaOSS/hermes/_docs/0.3/usage/plugins/info-file-comparison-plugin.md

 Arguments (`args`) are expected in the same format as described in the [documentation]({{ site.baseurl }}/docs/{{ page.version }}/usage/info-file-comparison#parameters) about running an info file comparison.

-Write arguments (`writeArgs`) are for now empty and need to be defined empty.
-In next release we plan to split them from `args`
+Write arguments (`writeArgs`) have to be empty now.
+In future releases, it is planed to split them from `args`

 Example: